 - I gave an internal talk about the ten behaviors.
 Then I gave an external talk.
-This article is an adaptation of the talk transcript.
+This essay is an adaptation of the talk.

 - The list is not exhaustive.
 Ten was a nice round number that was easy to convey.

 - Even though I initially came up with content for UXers, everyone can benefit from it (analysts, software developers, and project managers attended the external talk, and found it helpful).
 Just ignore UX-specific language.

 - Be in the loop

 - Share information

 - Invite yourself to meetings

 - Find allies

 Influence is the ability to affect someone’s behavior.
 When I talk to people about influence, I often hear, “You’re just manipulating people.”
 It can be confusing, but there’s a distinction, at least in my mind.
 Let’s look at an example.